crlxs/homelab/picluster/README.md

 `kubectl get pods -A -o wide`

+6. Print the join comman on the master and join the nodes:

+`kubeadm token create --print-join-command`

 ---

 Current Grafana deployment is really rudimentary, although atleast it showed me it can work.
 Should redo-it following: